 Jeremy Clarkson

 From a career as a local journalist in northern England, Clarkson rose to public prominence as a presenter of the original format of Top Gear in 1988.
 Since the mid-1990s, he has become a recognised public personality, regularly appearing on British television presenting his own shows for the BBC and appearing as a guest on other shows.
-As well as motoring, Clarkson has produced programmes and books on subjects such as history and engineering, and has written numerous books.
-In 1998, he hosted the first series of Robot Wars; from 1998 to 2000, he also hosted his own talk show, Clarkson.
+As well as motoring, Clarkson has produced programmes and books on subjects such as history and engineering; he has also written numerous books.
+In 1998, he hosted the first series of Robot Wars.
+From 1998 to 2000, he also hosted his own talk show, entitled Clarkson.

 In 2015, the BBC elected not to renew Clarkson's contract after he assaulted a Top Gear producer while filming on location.
 That year, Clarkson and his Top Gear co-presenters and producer Andy Wilman formed the production company W. Chump & Sons to produce The Grand Tour for Amazon Prime Video.